2hamed/ProgressCircula/README.md

 * `pgc_showProgressText`: Whether to show the progress text or not
 * `pgc_indeterminate`: This makes the progress bar indeterminate
 * `pgc_progress`: With this you can update the progress of the progress bar, should be >=0 and <= 100
+* `pgc_speed`: this is the speed factor.
+The default is set to 4, the more the faster

 ```xml
 <com.hmomeni.progresscircula.ProgressCircula